CachyOS/website/src/content/post/2024-christmas-new-year.md

 - Added game-performance script to easily switch to the performance profile, when starting the game
 - Disabled zswap as default
 - Added Logo for gdm
-- Use syxstemd-resolved as default dns-resolver
+- Use systemd-resolved as default dns-resolver
 - Added support for thp shrinker

 #### cachy-chroot